-The god with the crocodile head, Sobek (god of the Nile, fertility and rebirth) shares the temple with the falcon-head god of the sky, Horus.
+The god with the crocodile head, Sobek (god of the Nile, fertility and rebirth), shares the temple with the falcon head god of the sky, Horus.

 The temple has two of everything – two entrances, two hypostyle halls, two chambers and twin sanctuaries – one for each god.

-Entrance fee to the Kom Ombo Temple and Crocodile Museum is 100 EGP (adult) and 50 EGP (student).
+The entrance fee to the Kom Ombo Temple and Crocodile Museum is 100 EGP (adult) and 50 EGP (student).

 Kom Ombu temple is at Nagoa Ash Shatb, Markaz Deraw, Aswan Governorate, Egypt.
 It’s 28 miles (45 km) from Aswan, 40 miles (65 km) from Edfu and 105 miles (168 km) from Luxor.